OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

    respective dimensions.
 Apply the documented grouping before comparing visible rankings; small named categories intentionally do not appear.
 This is **live GA4 validation**; mocked tests cannot replace it.
-6. Make an ordinary content deployment and confirm that the JSON, including `generated_at`, remains identical.
-Confirm the next scheduled/manual success updates it.
+6. Merge an ordinary content PR and confirm that its push run attempts a fresh
+   export: success updates `generated_at`, even if the figures are unchanged.
+   Verify failure preservation with the offline tests (do not deliberately break production credentials): a failed refresh leaves the previous snapshot and timestamp unchanged.
+Scheduled/manual runs follow the same policy.
 If refreshes stop, the browser shows a stale notice after three days even without another deployment.

 To download and validate the **published public aggregate report**, run from the repository root with the local Python dependencies installed.
 This is not a